-This summer, I will be taking a break now-and-then from blogging to both take some R & R and to also finish-up our next book on teaching English Language Learners.
+Over the next few days, I’ll be taking a break now-and-then from blogging to both take some R & R and to finish-up some more extended writing projects.

-During those short breaks, I’ll be re-posting some of my favorite posts of 2017 so far.
+During this short break, I’ll be re-posting some of my favorite posts of 2017.

 You might also be interested in:

 A Look Back: Best Posts From 2007 To 2009

 A Look Back: 2010’s Best Posts From This Blog